-Editor's note: It is FFS how the AMF triggers the home network to update SoR information during mobility registration update.

 3. In TAs where localized service is available, Steering of Roaming procedure is used to update information of available hosting network(s) and other information to UE.

 4. Depending on the information, subscription and authorization obtained for home network in SoR, UE may select and connect to hosting network directly.